91104311/Portfolio/Customer Churn Prediction/README.md

 # Customer Churn Prediction

 ## Overall Task
-You are a data scientist working for Autodesk and have been tasked by the Sales Team to create a model to predict renewal likelihood (i.e. a retention model).
-They would like to know how likely to win (at all) each renewal opportunity so they can figure out how to rank the renewal opportunity by risk.
-After much deliberation, the Sales Team has agreed that for each unique opportunity, they want to know the win probability.
+Create a model to predict renewal likelihood (i.e. a retention model) and to know how likely to win each renewal opportunity in order to rank the renewal opportunity by risk.
+The final goal is to assign win probability for each unique opportunity.

+## Datasets:

+There are two datasets.
+The first dataset consists of sampled renewal opportunities with renewal date in 04/2020, with each row representing a purchase line item in a renewal opportunity.
+This dataset came from a snapshot taken on the line items on the opportunity after the opportunity is closed.
+Each opportunity can be uniquely identified by its ID (`renewal_id`).
+The renewal date (`renewal_date_c`) is populated by the renewal process.
+The date is supposed to be the earliest start date from the renewal lines that were loaded to the opportunity.
+There could be multiple renewal opportunities under a sales account (`account_id`).
+An opportunity is then made up of purchase line items.
+Each purchase line item contains a product code (`product_code`), produce name (`name`), quantity (`quantity`), subscription start date (`start_date_c`), and subscription end date (`end_date_c`).

+The second dataset (event history data) contain the events triggered 6-12 months before the renewal date of an account.
+Each account may have multiple organizations.
+Organization can be created for a site geo or a project.
+An organization is an admin site where user account gets created.
+Each event is triggered by a user within or outside a project.

 # [1.
 Initialization](https://github.com/91104311/Portfolio/blob/main/Customer%20Churn%20Prediction/1.%20Initialization%20-%20Customer%20Churn%20Prediction.ipynb)